cantzakas/postgis-demo/LOAD-NYC-POSTGIS.md

-# Loading the NYC Demo Data into a Pivotal Greenplum Database
+# Loading the NYC Geospatial Data

 ## Getting Started
 This workshop uses a [data bundle](http://files.boundlessgeo.com/workshopmaterials/postgis-workshop-201401.zip).
 Download it and extract to a convenient location.
-Inside the data bundle, you will find
-**data/**
-a directory containing the shapefiles we will be loading.
+Inside the data bundle, you will find **data/**, a directory containing the shapefiles we will be loading.

+All the data in this package is public domain and freely redistributable.
+All the software in the package is open source, and freely redistributable.
+This workshop is licensed as Creative Commons [“share alike with attribution”](http://creativecommons.org/licenses/by-sa/3.0/us/), and is freely redistributable under the terms of that license.

 ## Loading Data Using SQL
 To load the demo dataset for this demo, we will use the _shp2pgsql_ utility, which was described on the previous [page](/HOWTO-LOAD-GIS-DATA.md)